aroy2o/aroy2o/README.md

 - **Instagram**: [Abhijeet Roy](https://www.instagram.com/aroy_2o)

 ## Hobbies
 Apart from coding, I love playing and watching cricket.
 I also enjoy reading tech blogs and exploring new technologies.
+Additionally, I have a keen interest in blockchain and decentralized applications.

 Feel free to reach out for collaborations or just to connect!